Things to know about the shooting at the Kansas City Chiefs' Super Bowl celebration

 KANSAS CITY, Mo. — (AP) — The shooting after the Kansas City Chiefs' Super Bowl celebration that killed one woman and injured more than 20 people appears to have stemmed from a dispute, police said Thursday.

 Shots rang out at the end of the celebration outside the city's historic Union Station.
 Fans had lined the parade route and some even climbed trees and street poles or stood on rooftops to watch as players passed by on double-decker buses.
-The team said all players, coaches and staffers and their families were "safe and accounted for" after the shooting.
+The team said all players, coaches, staffers and their families were safe and accounted for after the shooting.

 Mayor Quinton Lucas, who attended with his wife and mother and ran for safety when shots were fired, said the shooting happened despite the presence of more than 800 police officers in the building and nearby.